Neujahrskonzert mit dem Konzerthausorchester Berlin

 In cooperation with the University of Applied Sciences Berlin (HTW), the Konzerthaus has been developing innovative music mediation concepts for classical music in the digital realm since August 2016.
 The focus is on immersion in virtual worlds, virtual reality (VR), as well as expanding reality through virtual elements, also known as augmented reality (AR).
-This project is funded by the European Union (European Regional Development Fund).

 With the interactive AR app “Konzerthaus Plus”, you can also enjoy our digital applications in the comfort of your own home.
 Simply download the app to your smartphone and discover digitally enhanced spaces with the Virtual Quartet, in the new season brochure or on special postcards.
 Experience, hear and discover even more of the Konzerthaus!